Previous Light:

 In the early 1900s, New England shipbuilders fiercely competed to construct the world’s largest sailing ships amid social and political reforms.
 These eleven giants of sail were built to carry massive quantities of coal and building supplies, and measured longer than a football field!

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
 You'll find many events occurred around the dangerous shoals of Cape Cod and the islands.

 Back to Top